 Considering Nervous Sweat Medications?
 Here’s What to Expect

-At Thompson Tee, we want to help you consider all possible solutions.
 Here’s everything you need to know about the different types of nervous sweat medications and what to expect from each.

 Since both of these medications manipulate the two most vital organs in your body, it’s important to learn more about how they could affect you.

-When taking beta blockers, you have to monitor your heart rate every day and make sure it doesn’t drop too far below a normal level.
+You'll have to monitor your heart rate every day and make sure it doesn’t drop too far below a normal level.
 If your heart rate doesn’t stay high enough, your body won’t be able to pump enough blood.

 Those with low blood pressure should be especially careful with beta blockers for this reason.

-Benzos are most commonly used to treat anxiety disorders.
+Benzos are actually most commonly used to treat anxiety disorders.
 You've probably heard of Xanax and Valium — two well-known benzodiazepines.

 Because benzos calm you down, they help reduce nervous sweating.
 But these drugs are also highly addictive and not recommended for long-term use.